joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/10/07/opinion/trump-coronavirus-patients.html?searchResultPosition=3

 **Welcome to the New Modern Love Podcast**\
-`Love is going to sound a little different this season.`\
+`Love will sound a little different this season.`\
 https://nytimes.com/2020/10/07/style/modern-love-podcast-trailer.html?searchResultPosition=4

 **For a Second Series of Play Readings: More Shows, More Stars**\